evansceo/News-Api/README.md

 ## Description

-A web application where users can view the latest news from different sources.
-It uses the News API to fetch the news and display it on the web page.
-A user can also view various articles from the diffrent sources.
+A python web application designed to consume the News API database and present it on a user-friendly interface.
+The application was built on Python3.6

 ## Setup Requirements